Community Builders: An Interview with Van Trinh

-V: It's Similar to a business: Nurture and cultivate your leadership.
+V: It's similar to a business: Nurture and cultivates your leadership.
 They are the backbone of the community.
-Listen and create dialogue with your community members to understand their needs.
+Listen and create a dialogue with your community members to understand their needs.
 Find and cultivate strategic partnerships.

 P: Your work with AAPI entrepreneurs is really impressive.
 How can allies help support communities of people of color right now?

 V: That is a great question.
 It can start with reaching out to create a dialogue to listen and learn.
 I think a lot about the basic human rights we all strive for, regardless of color, and use that as the foundation for initiatives towards positive change.